mohamedyd/awesome_resources/ml-courses.md

 * [Deep Learning & Reinforcement Learning by Chris G. Willcocks](https://cwkx.github.io/teaching.html): Two courses discussing the basics and advanced topics in deep learning, generative AI, and reinforcement learning.

 * [Computer Vision in Practice by Roboflow](https://www.youtube.com/playlist?list=PLZCA39VpuaZajiCtgDDwU8ghchtqx347R): Bundle of video tutorials showing how to train Computer Vision models and how to use them in practice.

-* [Practical Deep Learning for Coders - part 2](https://www.youtube.com/playlist?list=PLfYUBJiXbdtRUvTUYpLdfHHp9a58nWVXP): In this course, containing over 30 hours of video content, we implement the astounding Stable Diffusion algorithm from scratch!
-That’s the killer app that made the internet freak out, and caused the media to say “you may never believe what you see online again”.

 * [Neural Networks: Zero to Hero by Andrej Karpathy](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ): This practical course introduces the main concepts of deep learning models, including WaveNet and GPT, through teaching you how to implement them from scrtach.